 Ultimately, it comes down to budget and whether or not you have sensitive teeth, therefore requiring a softer head.

 We recommend looking at the performance per price and don’t necessarily be dazzled by cutting-edge features.
-For example, the Colgate Smart Electronic Toothbrush E1 looks great and offers decent cleaning performance, but you’re largely paying for smartphone integration.
+For example, the Colgate Smart Electronic Toothbrush E1 looks great and offers decent cleaning performance, but you’re largely paying for smartphone integration, which very few of us actually need.
 If you want a training brush and to learn more about cleaning your teeth better, it does a good job, but look elsewhere on our list and you’ll find better choices for less money.